-Our landfills are quickly filling up with materials such as paper that can actually be recycled to be used again.
-In order to reduce the amount of waste in landfills, it is important to sort out recyclables to get them to the right place.
+Our landfills are quickly filling up with materials such as paper and cardboard that can actually be recycled to be used again.
+In order to reduce the amount of waste in landfills, by sorting out recyclables.
 This reduces the amount of trash in the environment and allows us to reuse valuable resources.

 What You Will Accomplish